Asset Management Plan

 The data of all 3 elements (condition, sufficiency and suitability) are all held on a central database called “Atrium”.
 Establishments have access to the condition data via the Property Portal and sufficiency and suitability data are e-mailed to establishments each time they are updated.
 Over time, the aim is to have all the data available via the Property Portal.

-As well as property-based information (e.g. condition surveys, accommodation schedules, capacity figures etc.) other data will inform the Asset Management Plan, including pupil data (e.g. PLASC, pupil projections) and planning data on new housing.
+As well as property-based information (e.g. condition surveys, accommodation schedules, capacity figures etc.) other data will inform the Asset Management Plan, including pupil data (e.g. pupil forecasts) and planning data on new housing.